ninn-kou/Lux/NOTE_Physics/Introduction to Astronomy/IntroToAstron.md

 | Developing | Extremely Large Telescopes | 20, 30 or 40 m |                                                      |
 | 1974       | Anglo Australian Telescope | 3.9 m          | <img src="./img/1-4-6.jpg" alt="AAT" width="480">    |

-**Observation Techniques History:**
+#### Observation Techniques History

 - Visual Observation: It is subjective and could be influenced by pre-conceptions, by optical illusions, and just by poor eyesight.
 Eg. Percival Lowell found the *not existed* canals on the Mars.
 - Photography: Long exposures could be used to record much fainter objects.
 - Electronic Devices: Use Charge Coupled Devices (CCDs) which has better sensitivity and could be stored in computers.

-**CCD Cameras: in Astronomy Observation:**
+#### CCD Cameras in Astronomy Observation

 - A focal length far longer than any normal camera lens.
 Eg. Keck Telescope has a focus 15 m (150,000 m).
 - Using arrays of detectors to obtain images with vast numbers of pixels could be hundreds of mega-pixels.
 - Astronomical Telescope has usually been cooled with liquid nitrogen or closed cycle coolers to shallow temperatures.
 So an astronomical CCD is generally mounted in a dewar.

 *Imaging observations can be used to study the structure of objects such as galaxies and nebulae.
 The images can be used to measure the brightness of stars and by using images made at different wavelengths through different filters we can measure the colours of stars – this is a technique that is called photometry.
 You can use the images to measure positions of objects and this is useful, for example, for looking for the motion of the objects that can be due to stellar parallaxes or proper motion.*

+#### Spectrographs

-**Spectrographs:** The spectrograph is sitting at the base of the telescope receiving the light from the telescope.
+The spectrograph is sitting at the base of the telescope receiving the light from the telescope.
 And it consists of a slit, which is a narrow opening that allows the light from a single star to pass through into the spectrograph. the light from the slit goes to a collimator which makes the rays of light parallel, and then that parallel beam of light is fed to the diffraction grating, and the dispersed spectrum comes off the diffraction grating and goes to another curved mirror – which is a camera mirror – and focusses the spectrum onto a CCD detector.
 The CCD then records an image of the spectrum of the light of the star.

 <img src="./img/1-4-7.jpg" alt="Spectrographs" width="480">

-**Theorem of Spectral Lines:**
+#### Theorem of Spectral Lines

 The importance of a spectrum is that we can see the signatures of individual atoms and molecules through what are called spectral lines.

 Spectral lines are discrete wavelengths at which a particular atom or molecule can emit or absorb radiation and they are related to energy levels in the atom or molecule.
 Electrons in an atom can gain or loose only a specified amount of energy.